Web accessibility guidelines & legislation

 In fact, 97.4% of home pages have detectable accessibility failures (to the web accessibility standards of WCAG).
 A pretty shocking statistic, especially in a world that expects people to do more online now than ever before.

 To put this into context, based on the top accessibility failures found:

-- People who are color blind are greeted by homepages difficult to interpret because of poor color contrast (86.4% of homepages)
+- People who are colour blind are greeted by homepages difficult to interpret because of poor colour contrast (86.4% of homepages)